why is my hair shedding?

 Hair shedding with a white bulb

-Have you ever noticed that small white bulb at end of hair?
-This white bulb at end of hair is called a club hair.
-When you lose a club hair, it just means that you have lost a piece of hair that is in the telogen phase of the hair growth cycle.
+Have you ever noticed that small white bulb at the end of your hair?
+This white bulb at the end of the hair is called a club hair.
+When you lose a club hair, it just means you have lost a hair that has completed its growth cycle and it is sitting in the telogen (resting) phase.
 The white bulb at the end of your hair is essentially a bundle of protein, known as keratin.
-The role of the white bulb is to help the hair follicle root to the scalp, which then allows the hair to grow until it is shed.
+The role of the white bulb is to anchor the hair follicle to the scalp, allowing the hair to grow until it is shed.

-Losing a few strands of hair with a white bulb everyday is the natural process of the hair cycle.
+Losing a few strands of hair with a white bulb every day is the natural process of the hair cycle.
 Losing a handful of hair with a white bulb may indicate early signs of telogen effluvium, an underlying medical condition, stress or hormonal changes.
+Minoxidil, a common hair loss medication, also pushes more hair into the telogen phase when you first start the treatment.
+However, minoxidil alters the anagen phase allowing more of your hair to grow.
+If you recently starting using minoxidil and your hair shedding has a white bulb on the end, don't fret, this is normal and will start to ease off after a few months.

-Hair shedding without a white bulb (this means the hair has not completed its natural growth cycle) may indicate other causes of hair loss such as a nutritional deficiency or another underlying medical condition.
-Hair breakage indicates weak, brittle hair which may also be a nutrient deficiency or heat styling.
+Hair shedding without a white bulb (which indicates the hair has not completed its natural cycle) may indicate other causes of hair loss, such as a nutritional deficiency or another underlying medical condition.
+Hair breakage indicates weak, brittle hair, which may also be due to nutrient deficiencies or heat styling.

 Understanding the hair growth cycle